codewithdark-git/huggingface-lifecycle/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with HuggingFace Lifecycle Manager.
+This guide will help you get started with HuggingFace Lifecycle Manager using the high-level ``HFManager`` API.

 Installation
 ------------